davidbrodrick/virtualpi/README.md

 The script is trivial.. it just stands on the shoulders of giants such as [PaperQA](https://github.com/whitead/paper-qa/), [OpenAI Embeddings](https://platform.openai.com/docs/guides/embeddings), [FAISS](https://github.com/facebookresearch/faiss), [langchain](https://github.com/hwchase17/langchain), and [Slack Bolt](https://slack.dev/bolt-python/concepts).

 Why the name?
-When your Principal Investigator goes on holidays, you need a *Virtual PI*!
+When your Principal Investigator goes on holidays, you need a *Virtual PI* to answer your difficult questions!

 ## Configuration